NithinKumarMakani/NithinKumarMakani/README.md

 ---

 ## 📈 Current Focus
 - Strengthening Python Full Stack skills
 - Learning advanced JavaScript and MySQL integration
+- Intrested in Building Dashboards By Analyzing the data and cleaning the raw data using pandas
 - Exploring Open Source and Mini Projects

 ---